golang/vscode-go/docs/settings.md

 ## Latest changes

-The settings described below are up-to-date as of June 2020.
+The settings described below are up-to-date as of January 2021.
 We do our best to keep documentation current, but if a setting is missing, you can always consult the full list in the Extensions view.
 Documentation for each setting should also be visible in the Settings UI.

 To view the list of settings: